Services

 Leica SP8 Spectral Confocal

 This is an inverted confocal microscope with five filter-free spectral and individually regulatable channels including four standard PMT detectors and one high-sensitivity HyD detector with photon counting capacity.
 The scanner also includes both standard galvo scan mirrors and an optional 8 KHz resonant scanner for high speed imaging.
 Use of an acusto-optical beamsplitter (AOBS) instead of traditional dichroic mirrors makes this microscope also suitable for reflected light microscopy applications.
-The instrument is housed in the Bioscience Electron Microscopy Laboratory located in the Biology and Physics Building (BPB), room G10.
+The instrument is housed in the Bioscience Electron Microscopy Laboratory located in the Biology Physics Building room G10.

 Specifications